 Please watch the following video of the 2017 Hakka Expo in Taipei, Taiwan:

-At the opening ceremony, a Hakka song especially composed for the Expo was performed by famous Hakka singer UrbanCat (二本貓) and Hakka athlete Zheng Zhaocun (鄭兆村), who won the gold medal in the men’s javelin and broke the Asian record at the 2017 Taipei Summer Universiade.
+At the opening ceremony, a Hakka song specially composed for the Expo was performed by famous Hakka singer UrbanCat (二本貓) and Hakka athlete Zheng Zhaocun (鄭兆村), who won the gold medal in the men’s javelin and broke the Asian record at the 2017 Taipei Summer Universiade.

 Emphasizing the spirit of harmony between the people and the land, the theme of this Hakka Expo was “靚庄” (Jing Zhuang), which literally translates into 靚 (Jing), “pretty or beautiful,” and 庄, meaning “village.”
 The Expo showcased the relationship between Hakka people and the land to further heighten awareness of our environment.
 It also emphasized the beauty of Hakka villages and the distinctive products they produce, while promoting Hakka culture and cuisine.